-Free air structures such as motor vehicles require a different technology, as they are not buried in soil or submerged in water.
-The inventor of the CAT System discovered that by “impressing” or “forcing” an alternating current (AC) with a specific waveform and frequency into the metallic body of a motor vehicle the rusting process could be slowed or stopped entirely.
+However, free air structures such as motor vehicles require a different technology, as they are not buried in soil or submerged in water.
+The inventor of the CAT System discovered that by impressing an alternating current (AC) with a specific waveform and frequency into the metallic body of a vehicle, the rusting process could be slowed or stopped entirely.
 This technology was tested in the UK before being introduced to the Australian market in 1989.